 I remember a visiting friend once asked me while we were at a restaurant, why I would say sumimasen すみません (Sorry…), which is a Japanese word of apology, when the waitress brought us food.
 “It feels appropriate” was my first thought.
-After thinking about it again, I resolved that “sumimasen” here should be read as “I’m sorry to have troubled you, but thank you,” instead of a plain translation of “sorry”.
+After thinking about it again, I resolved that using sumimasen in this context means “I’m sorry to have troubled you, but thank you,” instead of a plain translation of “sorry”.

 The incident reminds me of an HBR article that compares the psychologies of the Japanese and the American inclination towards apologizing.
-The article asserts that while an apology in western thinking would imply guilt and personal responsibility regarding the wrongdoing, Japanese as well as most East Asian cultures focus on going beyond what had happened, even when the speaker was not personally responsible.
+The article asserts that while an apology in Western thinking would imply guilt and personal responsibility for wrongdoing, Japanese, as well as most East Asian cultures, focus on moving beyond what had happened, even in cases when the speaker was not personally responsible.
 Thus a Japanese person would apologize just to smooth over a relationship, even if he or she had nothing to do with what caused the issue in the first place.

-Simply put, an English sorry and a Japanese sorry might not mean the same thing, and the speaker’s cultural background will need to be taken into account before his/her apology can be understood as intended.
+Simply put, an English “sorry” and a Japanese “sorry” might not mean the same thing, and the speaker’s cultural context will need to be taken into account before his/her apology can be understood as intended.

 Given their sensitive and class-conscious nature, the Japanese apologize thoughtfully yet routinely, as seen in their multiple, situation-dependent expressions:

-“Sumimasen” is the most commonly used “sorry” in everyday life – say it as the sorry for when you have unintentionally stepped on someone.
-“Sumimasen” can also be used as “excuse me,” for example when you want to call a waiter in a restaurant or get out from a crowded train.
+“Sumimasen” is the most commonly used “sorry” in everyday life – use it as an apology when you have unintentionally stepped on someone.
+“Sumimasen” can also be used as “excuse me,” for example when you want to call a waiter in a restaurant or get off of a crowded train.
 And as explained above, “sumimasen” displays a sense of thankfulness.

-But we thought “arigatou” was the thank you?
+But I thought “arigatou” was the word for “thank you”?

-When looking at it closely, “sumimasen” – literally meaning in Japanese “it cannot be settled/ completed” (済みません) – can be the shortened forms of following two expressions:
+When looking at it closely, sumimasen – literally meaning in Japanese “it cannot be settled/ completed” (済みません) – can be the shortened forms of the following two expressions:

-Some even go further to argue that “sumimasen” should be used to thank superiors, while “arigatou” should be directed to those at the same ranking or below.
+Some even go further to argue that “sumimasen” should be used to thank superiors, while “arigatou” should be directed at those at the same ranking or below.

 One thing to note: However you choose to use “sumimasen,” make sure you do not use the slang version “suimasen” at superiors due to the casualness it suggests; or worse, “suman” that you may hear on TV shows or anime (usually used by male), which is the shortened form of “sumanai” (the plain form of “sumimasen”).

-Japanese Apologizing #3 – Gomen / Gomen-nasai / Gomen-kudasai (ごめん・ごめんなさい・ごめんください)
+Japanese Apology #3 – Gomen / Gomen-nasai / Gomen-kudasai (ごめん・ごめんなさい・ごめんください)

 Both “gomen-nasai” and “gomen-kudasai” are translated from Japanese to “please forgive me” and are more polite than “gomen”, which should be used to close friends and family only.

-Japanese Apologizing #4 – Shitsurei / Shitsurei-shimasu (失礼・失礼します)
+Japanese Apology #4 – Shitsurei / Shitsurei-shimasu (失礼・失礼します)

-Japanese Apologizing #5 – Shitsurei-shimashita / Shitsurei-itashimashita (失礼しました・失礼いたしました)
+Japanese Apology #5 – Shitsurei-shimashita / Shitsurei-itashimashita (失礼しました・失礼いたしました)

-“Shitsurei-shimashita” and “shitsurei-itashimashita” (keigo in ascending order) are past tense and formal versions of “shitsurei-shimasu.”
-These are recommended at work-related situations, and you will hear them quite often at commercial settings.
+“Shitsurei-shimashita” and “shitsurei-itashimashita” (in ascending order of politeness) are past tense and formal versions of “shitsurei-shimasu.”
+These are recommended for work-related situations, and you will hear them quite often in commercial settings.

-Japanese Apologizing #6 – Moushiwake-nai / Moushiwake-arimasen / Moushiwake-gozaimasen (申し訳ない・申し訳ありません・申し訳ございません)
+Japanese Apology #6 – Moushiwake-nai / Moushiwake-arimasen / Moushiwake-gozaimasen (申し訳ない・申し訳ありません・申し訳ございません)

 “Moushiwake-gozaimasen” would be the most polite out of the three forms above but – you guessed it – the past tense will take them even further…

-Japanese Apologizing #7 – Moushiwake-arimasen-deshita / Moushiwake-gozaimasen-deshita (申し訳ありませんでした・申し訳ございませんでした)
+Japanese Apology #7 – Moushiwake-arimasen-deshita / Moushiwake-gozaimasen-deshita (申し訳ありませんでした・申し訳ございませんでした)

-These should be used when you are in big trouble at work; for example, you have made some fatal mistakes at a presentation.
+These should be used when you are in big trouble at work; for example, you have made some serious mistakes during a client presentation.
 (And say it with a deep bow!)

 But, say, if these mistakes cost your company a client, the ultimate apology would be:

 Which should be interpreted as “there were no excuses for my mistakes, I am totally responsible for what I have done and am sincerely apologetic.”
-You might hear it sometimes in public announcements, such as train delays, but daily usage of the phrase should be rare – or so I hope for all of us!
+You might hear it sometimes in public announcements, such as train delays, but you should hope you never have to be the one to say it to someone else!